 Following the January 2020 drone strike that killed IRGC Quds Force commander Qassem Soleimani, Iran-based attempts to hack U.S. federal, state and local government websites jumped 50% and nearly tripled worldwide.
 In February 2020, Reuters and Certfa exposed an Iranian hacking attempt—through Charming Kitten—targeting Israeli academics and researchers who study Iran.
 Hackers posed as prominent journalists who cover Iran, and asked for email credentials to preview interview questions all in an attempt to penetrate their targets’ accounts.

-U.S. authorities also alleged that Tehran engaged in electoral interference during the 2020 U.S. presidential election, by obtaining voter registration data, and sending spoofed emails designed to intimidate voters and undermine confidence in U.S. democratic institutions.
+Beyond its escalating cyber warfare with Israel, Iran has also recently upped its cyber activities in terms of influence campaigns.
+U.S. authorities alleged that Tehran engaged in electoral interference during the 2020 U.S. presidential election by obtaining voter registration data and sending spoofed emails designed to intimidate voters and undermine confidence in U.S. democratic institutions.
 In December 2020, the FBI found that Iran had been behind a website called “Enemies of the People,” which exploited claims of voter fraud in the United States to incite “lethal violence” against the FBI director, a former U.S. cybersecurity official, and state election officials who were involved in refuting the claims.
 The website posted these officials’ home addresses and other personal information.
 These incidents demonstrate the growing investment Tehran is making in these kinds of operations, which target the United States.